St Columba's and the National Mòd

 Our own Service in English & Gaelic

-With special guest Gaelic singer Kristine Kennedy, who sang a solo Psalm and led the congregation as Precentor for another Psalm.
-Conducted by Rev G. Melvyn Wood, Interim Moderator.
+Our special guest was Gaelic singer Kristine Kennedy, who sang a solo Psalm and led the congregation as Precentor for another Psalm.
+The service was conducted by Rev G. Melvyn Wood, Interim Moderator.

-It is not widely known today that the Royal National Mòd, which is held every year in October, owes its origins to St Columba Gaelic Church.
+It is not widely known today that the Royal National Mòd, organised by An Comunn Gàidhealach (The Highland Association)which is held every year in October, owes its origins to St Columba Gaelic Church.

 “The minister then, Dr Robert Blair, through his magnetic personality and powerful preaching, became an outstanding figure among Glasgow Highlanders.
 It was his fervour for all things Gaelic that inspired the younger members of the congregation to band themselves together to lead the praise at the forenoon Gaelic service.”